wp-plugins/flexi-pages-widget/readme.txt

 Features:

-* Includes a link to the home page (if this option is selected).
 * Option to display sub-pages only in parent page and related pages.
 * Option to select and exclude certain pages from getting displayed in the list.
 Alternatively, only certain pages can be displayed by using the 'include' option.
+* Option to include a link to the home page.
-* Other options include title, sort column/order, text to be displayed for home page link, display and depth options
+* Other options include title, sort column/order, display and depth options.
-* Multiple instances of the widget -- you can have upto nine instances of the widget
+* Multiple instances of the widget.
+Upto nine instances of the widget can be added to the sidebar.
-* Instead of using the widget, the function flexipages() can be called from anywhere in the template (see [other notes](http://wordpress.org/extend/plugins/flexi-pages-widget/other-notes/) for information on parameters that can be passed into this function).
+* Instead of using the widget, the function flexipages() can be called from anywhere in the template (see [other notes](http://wordpress.org/extend/plugins/flexi-pages-widget/other_notes/) for information on parameters that can be passed into this function).

 If you are using WordPress version 2.1 series, you will have to download and activate [Sidebar Widgets plugin](http://wordpress.org/extend/plugins/widgets/), and use a widget compatible theme before you can use the Flexi Pages *Widget*.